KevLeng/BizOps-HandsOn/README.md

 1) Hands On - Basic Funnel
 2) Hands On - Session Properties
+3) Hands On - Session Properties - Part 2
-3) Hands On - Conversion Rates
+4) Hands On - Conversion Rates
-4) Hands On - Business Dashboard
+5) Hands On - Business Dashboard
-5) Hands On - Sales Funnel
+6) Hands On - Sales Funnel
-6) Hands On - Dashboard API
+7) Hands On - Dashboard API
-7) Hands On - Dynatrace with Excel and Power BI
+8) Hands On - Dynatrace with Excel and Power BI